Twombs/ZOOM-Checker/README.md

 (Part 1 - TAB or LOAD process)
 1. Check all sections have loaded, and manually scroll if not.
 2. Click the SAVE button to save the web page of games to file.
+3. When your browser 'Save Dialog' window appears, browse to set the download destination and click 'Save'.
+Some automation is available (v1.4 only).
-3. Go to Part 2 ... or Click the READ button (v1.4 only).
+4. Go to Part 2 ... or Click the READ button (v1.4 only).

 ![zoomcheck_dropbox_2](https://github.com/Twombs/ZOOM-Checker/blob/main/Screenshots/Zoomcheck_dropbox_2.png?raw=true)
 ![zoomcheck_dropbox_6](https://github.com/Twombs/ZOOM-Checker/blob/main/Screenshots/Zoomcheck_dropbox_6.png?raw=true)